mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 guidelines specified in {{Section 3 of ?RFC8085}}, and QUIC implementors make use of this freedom.

-It is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible.
+It is RECOMMENDED that the QUIC implementation use a congestion controller that seeks to minimize queueing delays.
+Further recommendations on the transport of RTP and RTCP are contained in {{streams-and-datagrams}}.

 A wide variety of congestion control algorithms for real-time media have been developed (for example, "Google Congestion Controller"